bluesillybeard/bluesillybeard/README.md

 -Minecraft mod manager (100% completed, Python terminal)

--A utility that renders something based on a distance value: (30% complete, JavaFX (I'm gonna switch to LWJGL sometime soon)
+-A utility that renders something based on a distance value: (30% complete, its basically abandoned)

 -Voxelesque, A Minecraft parody that replaces the squares with triangles.
-The cubes are now rectangular prisms (10% "complete", Java, LWJGL/OpenGL)
+The cubes are now rectangular prisms (10% "complete", OpenTK/C#)

+-Celestial, a space game inspired by Starbound. (hardly started, Raylib.
+NET/C#)

 other: